-Why you should go on a Safari in Amboseli National Park in Kenya
+My Top Tips for Planning a Safari in Amboseli National Park in Kenya

-Is an Amboseli National Park safari worth visiting – the answer is yes, of course.
+You’ve clicked on this blog as you’re wondering if an Amboseli National Park safari is worth doing!
+And the answer is yes, of course.
 But let me explain in more detail why this less-crowded National Park is worth adding to your Kenya itinerary.
 We added a safari in Amboseli National Park to our Africa Honeymoon Itinerary.
 And man, are we glad we did!
-A safari in Amboseli is less popular and less crowded than Kenya’s other National Park, the Masai Mara.
-Plus, it has an abundance of elephants (we saw over 100 in one day!!)

 Where is Amboseli National Park?